ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

 ## Installing arm cross compiler on the host (the host used is Fedora 30 distro)

-To install on Fedora 30 gcc-arm-linux-gnu.x86_64 (which is not native x86_64 compiler), use the following command:
+To install on Fedora 30 gcc-arm-linux-gnu.x86_64 (which is not native x86_64 compiler), the following command is used:

     sudo dnf install gcc-arm-linux-gnu.x86_64

+To install on Debian Stretch or Buster, the following command is used:

+    sudo apt-get install gcc-arm-linux-gnueabihf

 ## Actual u-boot compilation: